himoacs/solace_kdb_whitepaper/whitepaper.md

 .solace.bindQueue`FLOW_BIND_BLOCKING`FLOW_BIND_ENTITY_ID`FLOW_ACKMODE`FLOW_BIND_NAME!`1`2`2,subQueue;
 ```

-So far, we have a real-time subscribe that simply subcribes to raw updates and writes them to a table.
+So far, we have a realtime subscriber that simply subcribes to raw updates and writes them to a table.
 Now, we need to generate minutely stats on our raw data from `prices` table and store those stats in our `stats` table.
-To encapsulate that logic, we will create `updateStats` function:
+To encapsulate this logic, we will create `updateStats` function:

 ```
 updateStats:{[rawTable]